ryraut/ryraut.github.io/index.md

 ## Research interests

 I am interested in understanding general principles of brain function.
-Despite the large number of interacting components, one invariably observes orderly dynamical processes occuring within the brain at various spatial and temporal scales.
-I take a data-driven approach toward elucidating governing laws of these spatiotemporal dynamics across measurement tools and species, capitalizing on the resources available in the present era.
-Ultimately, I seek an integrated mathematical, physiological, and -- where appropriate -- behavioral understanding of these basic governing laws of brain function.
+Despite the sheer complexity, one invariably observes orderly dynamical processes occuring within the brain at various spatial and temporal scales.
+I take a data-driven approach toward elucidating governing laws of these spatiotemporal dynamics across measurement tools and species.
+Ultimately, I seek integrated mathematical, physiological, and -- where appropriate -- behavioral understanding of these basic laws of brain function.

 ## Publications